 Project management in retail is all about the delivery of a specific project with a clear start and end date.
 It’s great for managing your resources, schedule, and full scope of what needs to be done within budget.
 Retailers often work in retail project management teams and study things like how long the project took and if there were any budget constraints in the meantime.
 For instance, project management in retail is a must if you’re launching a new store.
 You’ll want to plan and strategize where you want the site, milestones, deadlines, etc. On the other hand, product management in retail focuses on the lifecycle of products, from development to retirement, ensuring your store’s inventory and offerings align with customer demands.

-What is Product Management in Retail?
+Understanding Product Management in Retail

 Product management in retail primarily focuses on products from their inception to their retirement.
 It’s mostly an ongoing process that can span the entire duration a product is on your shelves.
 Retailers and product managers must know everything about their merchandise, including how to manage their development and launch.
 A lot of times, you’ll see product management in retail really flourish during seasonal times when holiday décor and seasonal products make their debut.
 Product management in retail involves inventory management, marketing, product design, and even phasing out old products in favor of new trends.